GOP panel ready to block new student vaccination mandates

 As for requiring documentation of a chickenpox infection to avoid vaccination, Dr. Ryan Westergaard, the state's chief medical officer, told reporters on the same call that vaccinations have reduced chickenpox infections to the point that they're difficult to identify and requiring proof of infection from a medical professional is the best way to protect children.

-Public schools nationwide typically require vaccinations as a condition of attendance, although some exemptions are allowed.
+"If children die, their grieving families deserve to know we did everything we could to prevent them from dying," he said.
+Public schools nationwide typically require vaccinations, although some exemptions are allowed.

 But vaccine mandates have been a hot-button issue for Republicans, who have seen them as infringements on personal liberties since the COVID-19 pandemic began in 2020.